Debate on the causes of clerical child abuse: Clerical celibacy

-Roman Catholic tradition for the last 1000 years, though not before, dictates that only unmarried men can be ordained into the Catholic priesthood, a practice known as clerical celibacy.
+There has been a lot of discussion regarding the historical origins of clerical celibacy in the Catholic Church.
+Complete celibacy as a requirement for ordination to the Latin Catholic priesthood was firmly formalized during the 11th-century Gregorian Reform.
 In modern parlance, celibacy has come to be associated with the very specific practice of abstaining from sexuality.
 According to modern church teachings, clergy are expected to adhere to both these practices.
 Exceptions to this rule are sometimes made in very specific instances, such as married converts.

 A 2005 article in the Western People, a conservative Irish newspaper, proposed that celibacy itself had contributed to the abuse problem.
 There is a suggestion that the institution of celibacy has created a "morally superior" status that is easily misapplied by abusive priests.
 According to this paper, "The Irish Church's prospect of a recovery is zero for as long as bishops continue blindly to toe the Vatican line of Pope Benedict XVI that a male celibate priesthood is morally superior to other sections of society."
 Christoph Schönborn and Hans Küng have also said that priestly celibacy could be one of the causes of the sex abuse scandals within the Catholic Church.

 Most information available involves male adolescents of the age of 11 years and older which is the age group most frequently abused.
 It has been asserted that for some priests the development of their sexual feelings stopped changing when they entered celibacy, so they act as if they were adolescents themselves.
 An Australian public inquiry panel in 2015 claimed that priests being celibate may have also contributed to abuse.
 Expert witness at the Royal Commission, Dr Carolyn Quadrio said at the time that she did not believe celibacy drives child abuse, but rather men who see children as sex objects are drawn to the priesthood as a profession.